The Real (Invisible) Cost of Healthcare

 Targeted Innovation: Streamlining the Creative Problem-Solving Cycle

 Essentially, the innovation and healthcare ecosystems operate in their own silo’s.
 They exist entirely independent of one another, yet much of their work carries strong potential for solutions-driven impact.
 In fact, successful partnerships modeled in New York, Philadelphia, Chicago, and other major US cities clearly show the exponential collaborative possibilities of such ventures.
+We can explore entrepreneurship and medicine and how to bridge the gap.

 Innovation hubs connect the rich knowledge capital of medical providers/patients with the accelerator/start-up approach to identify areas of mutual benefit.
 These hubs or “think tanks” put into practice years of insights gained from entrepreneurial culture – aspects such as how to craft and deliver a pitch – to develop end-user focused ideas into profitable business solutions.
 They also connect the nation’s top creative minds with vast networks of successful market leaders who can provide valuable mentorship and help garner essential capital for the most promising health-tech start-ups, like Michigan-based Plum Health, MedKairos, and more.

-In order to meet the tomorrow’s biggest healthcare challenges, we must focus today’s innovative resources on developing new enterprise in the area of health and medicine.
+In order to meet the tomorrow’s biggest healthcare challenges, we must focus today’s innovative resources on developing new enterprise in the area of entrepreneurship and medicine.
 By connecting providers/patients who can identify key challenges with those most knowledgeable in global tech, current market trends, and the start-up ecosystem – including how to scale solutions effectively – we will surely find the visionary, effective solutions we seek, supporting targeted innovation that fuels more advanced, high-value, equal-access care.

 Find more outside-the-box ideas for building forward momentum at TelKGanesan.com.